-Guadeloupe is one of the islands in the Lesser Lace Islands, which extends in an arc from the Atlantic Ocean and the Caribbean Sea.
-The island belongs to the state of France and is estimated to have an area of about 600 square miles, and the capital of Guadeloupe is Bay Terry.
+Guadeloupe is one of the Lesser Lace Islands, extending from the Atlantic Ocean to the Caribbean Sea.
+The island belongs to France and is estimated to have an area of about 600 square miles.
+The capital of Guadeloupe is Bay Terry.

-The island of Guadeloupe was discovered by the famous traveller Christopher Columbus on his second voyage to America in the year 1493 and was named after the Spanish royal monastery.
-Guadeloupe is an archipelago consisting of seven islands, including Bas-Terre, Grand-Terre, Marie-Galante, La Desderai, Iles des Saints and Iles de la Petite Terre.
+The famous traveller Christopher Columbus discovered the island of Guadeloupe on his second voyage to America in 1493.
+It was named after the Spanish royal monastery.
+Guadeloupe is an archipelago with seven islands, including Bas-Terre, Grand-Terre, Marie-Galante, La Desderai, Iles des Saints, and Iles de la Petite Terre.

-The name Butterfly Island was given to Guadeloupe, as the shape of its two main islands resembles a butterfly’s wings.
-The official currency on the island is the euro, and the official language is French.
+Guadeloupe was named Butterfly Island because the shape of its two main islands resembles a butterfly’s wings.
+The euro is the official currency on the island, and the official language is French.

 The island is considered one of the most famous vacation destinations in the world due to the beauty of its sandy beaches.
 It consists of 5 islands named Karukira, which means the place of beautiful waters.
 UNESCO considers it one of the 25 biological reserves in the world.

-One of the most important things on the island is its economy, which depends on fishing and the cultivation of various crops such as bananas, sugar cane, cocoa, coffee, and many other things.
-It also depends on industries such as food products, including sugar, and clothes and wooden furniture manufacturing.
+One of the island’s most important industries is fishing, which depends on cultivating crops such as bananas, sugar cane, cocoa, coffee, etc. The economy also depends on industries such as food products, including sugar, and clothes and wooden furniture manufacturing.

 Weather in Guadeloupe

 The climate on the island of Guadeloupe is tropical, humid, and rainy.
-There are two seasons that we can talk about.
+There are two seasons.
 The first is hot and humid and extends from June to December, with an average minimum temperature of 22 and a maximum of 30.

 The second season extends from January to May, and the average minimum temperature is 20.
 The maximum is 29, but the humidity is less than in the first season.
 The best time to visit the island is between May and December.